Welcome to today's edition of the Rush 24-7 podcast.

 The third one is home inspections and the sale of your home.

-And this is giving federal government authority to inspect our homes for compliance with the green initiatives from indoor outdoor lighting to appliances and outlets.
+And this is giving federal government authority to inspect their homes for compliance with the green initiatives from indoor outdoor lighting to appliances and outlets.

 Oh, indoor lighting.

-So they can come in and examine your your sconce in your bathroom uh to their heart's content.
+So they can come in and examine your sconce in your bathroom to their heart's content.

 Yeah.

-We're not talking about something peripheral like the uh Iranian nuclear program.
+We're not talking about something peripheral like the Iranian nuclear program.

-Your your picture light, you've got like you've got some like uh painting, uh, you know, a big time terrorist tea party lady like you, Laureen, would have a uh might have a picture of some uh treasonous figure like Thomas Jefferson on the wall with a little picture light above it.
+You know, a big-time terrorist tea party lady like you, Lorene, would have a picture of some treasonous figure like Thomas Jefferson on the wall with a little picture light above it.

-That's exactly the sort of thing we need government inspectors to take uh to take care of.
+That's exactly the sort of thing we need government inspectors to take care of.

 I know, it's outrageous.

-Uh the idea that I now can't sell it without having somebody come in and inspect uh th it's not HR wants to have my home is a historical monument.
+The idea that I now can't sell it without having somebody come in and inspect HR would say, My Home is a Historical Monument.

 It's a compound.

-When the when the feds arrive to take me out, it won't be uh described as a nice two hundred year old CDIC farmhouse.
+When the Feds arrive to take me out, it won't be described as a nice 200-year-old scenic farmhouse.

 It will be described as a compound.